 Alcoholism rehab, unlike drug rehab, is tailored to address issues that are present within individuals that are addicted to alcohol.
 The treatments and courses often range in type, with some that are ideal for dealing with minor addictions and others that are better suited to addressing more major afflictions.

-There are several types of alcoholism rehab centres out there – with some that are free for their patients and funded by the government, others that are voluntary in nature and rely on proceeds and funding, and fewer still that offer exclusive services at a cost.
+There are several types of alcoholism rehab centres such as Transformations Treatment center out there – with some that are free for their patients and funded by the government, others that are voluntary in nature and rely on proceeds and funding, and fewer still that offer exclusive services at a cost.
 These luxury rehabs are often popular amongst those with the financial potential to be able to cover their costs.

 How do these alcohol rehab clinics work?